wordofwarning/wordofwarning.org/hab/emergency/index.md

 • a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab).
 • Enquiries: <mailto:emergency@habarts.org> | <a href="http://emergencymcr.org" target="_blank">emergencymcr.org</a> | <a href="http://twitter.com/hashtag/EmergencyMcr" target="_blank">#EmergencyMcr</a>

-[Emergency 2016](/current/2016-emergency) is presented by Word of Warning; produced by hÅb; supported using public funding by Arts Council England, and by Manchester City Council, STUN + Z-arts.
+[Emergency 2016](/current/2016-emergency) is presented by Word of Warning, STUN + Z-arts; produced by hÅb; supported using public funding by Arts Council England + Manchester City Council.